VOX SOLID STATE PUBLIC ADDRESS (PA) EQUIPMENT

 The Vox PA50SS - Public Address amplifier

-50w, solid state, four channels
+50w, solid state, four channels, master volume

 The Vox PA100SS - Public Address amplifier